At a glance

 Pl.
 10onboarding, end to end — editorial pacing

-keep scrolling — the page walks its own length
+keep scrolling — the page walks its own lengthscroll inside the frame — the page walks its own length

 the collector gets ceremony — lot number, stamp, reserve — from the same quiet shell